 An order to not approach or contact the protected persons ‘except as agreed in writing’ can be particularly difficult for parties to ensure compliance.
 It may be appropriate here to enter into a written parenting plan, which is signed and dated by the parties.
 That parenting plan then forms the “in writing” agreement for the purpose of changeover of the children.

 Sometimes a particularly restrictive order is made in the ADVO, restricting the defendant from approaching or contacting the protected persons by any means except through legal representatives or as authorised by a current parenting order under the Family Law Act 1975.
 Clearly, this will prove especially problematic for the parties if the children are passing between them but there are not any parenting orders in place.
 Such an order on the ADVO would mean that the defendant’s time with the children who are named on the ADVO must automatically cease until parenting orders are made under the Family Law Act.
-This, therefore, leaves the defendant with little recourse but to initiate court proceedings in the Family Court or Federal Circuit Court.
+This, therefore, leaves the defendant with little recourse but to initiate court proceedings.

 The Local Court also has the power to vary, discharge or suspend a previous parenting order made under the Family Law Act when making a final or interim ADVO.
 This significantly reduces certainty in parenting arrangements as victims of family violence cannot be assured that their protection order will not be overruled by a family court order, and those that obtain court orders cannot be assured that a state court will not vary an existing parenting order if new material comes before the court.

 ADVO’s can be difficult and a complex area to navigate, fortunately, each of our lawyers at Sarah Bevan Family Lawyers are equipped to deal with these sorts of complex and nuanced matters and have direct experience in dealing with ADVO and how they affect family law matters.